pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/configuration.md

 Note that it is a best practice to load localizable text from a resource bundle.
 See [pentaho/i18n]({{site.refDocsUrlPattern | replace: '$', 'pentaho.i18n'}}).

-## Examples of typical View configurations
+## Examples of typical view configurations

 Note that view configuration is typically tied to the technology with which views are built.
 You should consult the view documentation to find out about which extension properties it supports.